Skip to Content

 After discharge, our emergency department staff will reach out to your primary care provider to ensure they are updated on your care.

-What to bring to the emergency room
+What should I bring to the emergency room?

-When coming to the emergency room, we recommend you bring:
+When you come to the ER, we recommend you bring:

-• A list of medicines you currently take
+• A list of medication you currently take

 • A list of known allergies